della-padula/Elliotable/README.md

 endTime : End time of course (String type - format : "HH:mm")
-backgroundColor : backgroud color of each course item (Optional) textColor: Course Item Text Color tapHandler : on Touch Event Listener for each course item.
+backgroundColor : backgroud color of each course item (Optional) textColor: Course Item Text Color
 ```

 ### How to use